camunda/camunda-docs-manual/site/src/documents/api-references/rest/job/post-execute-job.html.md

 ---

-Executes the job. <strong>Note:</strong> The execution of the job happens in synchronously in the same thread.</code>
+Executes the job. <strong>Note:</strong> The execution of the job happens synchronously in the same thread.</code>

 Method